A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Simulation studies

-For each simulated data set, we record the mean absolute error in each municipality and then take the average across the municipalities -- this is shown Figure \ref{fig:boxplot_region_errors}.
-Our pooled model outperforms the standard model for all sample sizes.
-For a fixed number of respondents per municipality, the error using our pooled model is always lower than then error using the standard model, except when using 5 or 10 respondents, when there is some overlap likely due to random error.
-It is also noticeable that the range of errors for our model is considerably smaller than the standard model.
-For example, when using 100 respondents per region, in all simulations the error for our pooled model was around 0.15, whereas for the standard model it ranged from 0.47 to 1.62.
+We first simulate 20 surveys where the number of respondents per municipality is constant and we compute the mean absolute relative error across the municipalities in each survey.
+For a fixed level of error, our partially pooled model allows us to estimate the simulated number of children being trafficked in each municipality with a smaller sample size than the standard model.
+The median error in the results of the partially pooled model are lower than for the standard model across all sample sizes with the difference in median error markedly increasing from 15 respondents and more suggesting that the decrease in error for each additional respondent is greater for our model.

-For a fixed level of error, we can see that our partially-pooled model allows us to estimate the simulated number of children being trafficked in each municipality with a smaller sample size than the standard model.
-For example, in the most accurate performance for the standard model using 50 respondents per municipality, the mean absolute relative error is 0.5.
-We achieved a lower level of error in the worst performing performance of our pooled model with 15 respondents per municipality.
-In the survey of the Philippines, it took on average 28 minutes to carry out, code and validate each respondent's interview.
-Reducing the number of respondents in each municipality from 50 to 15 represents a time saving of 2,450 interviewer hours or over 100 interviewer days.
+For this simulation, the most accurate performance for the standard model was using the maximum 100 respondents per municipality.
+The partially pooled model achieved a lower level of error with 15 respondents per municipality in all surveys.
+For the Philippines it took on average 28 minutes to carry out, code and validate each respondent's interview.
+Reducing the number of respondents in each municipality from 100 to 15 represents a time saving of 5,950 interviewer hours or nearly 250 interviewer days.
 This does not include the time saved by organising a study with a smaller sample size.